bernardo1024/Sanwaf-UI/README.md

 	=		- Makes the element required if the RelatedToElementPart is populated; values must equal each other
   			  Example: data-sw-related="password : ="
-			  Note if you want to disallow cut & paste opperations use the html attribute: onpaste="return false;" ondrop="return false;"
+			  Note if you want to disallow cut & paste operations use the html attribute: onpaste="return false;" ondrop="return false;"

 	value		- Makes the element required if the RelatedToElementPart.value equals the value specified
   			  Example: data-sw-related="someElement : someValue"